Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Float menu buttons inwards more
+- [ ] Push margins of menu buttons inwards more
 - [ ] Alternating hues in rows

-- [ ] If it's their own video submission, they can't rate the annotation
+- [ ] 3 sec. rewind and ff buttons

 - [ ] Finish writing the double annotation test
   - [ ] Get rid of subscription errors so that tests can pass
 - [ ] Troubleshoot/edit the currently existing tests